Guizhou: History

 It was during the following Ming dynasty, which was once again led by Han Chinese, that Guizhou was formally made a province in 1413.
 The Ming established many garrisons in Guizhou from which to pacify the Yao and Miao minorities during the Miao Rebellions.
 Chinese-style agriculture flourished with the expertise of farmers from Sichuan, Hunan and its surrounding provinces into Guizhou.
 Wu Sangui was responsible for the ousting the Ming in Guizhou and Yunnan during the Manchu conquest of China.
 During the governorship-general of the Qing dynasty's nobleman Ortai, the tusi system of indirect governance of the southwest was abolished, prompting rebellions from disenfranchised chieftains and the further centralization of government.
 After the Second Opium War, criminal triads set up shop in Guangxi and Guizhou to sell British opium.
 For a time, Taiping Rebels took control of Guizhou, but they were ultimately suppressed by the Qing.
 Concurrently, Han Chinese soldiers moved into the Taijiang region of Guizhou, married Miao women, and their children were brought up as Miao.

 More unsuccessful Miao rebellions occurred during the Qing, in 1735, from 1795–1806 and from 1854–1873.
 After the overthrow of the Qing in 1911 and following Chinese Civil War, the Communists took refuge in Guizhou during the Long March (1934–1935).
 While the province was formally ruled by the warlord Wang Jialie, the Zunyi Conference in Guizhou established Mao Zedong as the leader of the Communist Party.
 As the Second Sino-Japanese War pushed China's Nationalist Government to its southwest base of Chongqing, transportation infrastructure improved as Guizhou was linked with the Burma Road.
 After the end of the War, a 1949 Revolution swept Mao into power, who promoted the relocation of heavy industry into inland provinces such as Guizhou, to better protect them from Soviet and American attacks.
 The 1957 influenza pandemic started in Guizhou and killed a million people around the world.
-After the Chinese economic reform began in 1978, geographical factors led Guizhou to become the poorest province in China, with a GDP growth average of 9 percent from 1978 to 1993.
+After the reform and opening up began in 1978, geographical factors led Guizhou to become the poorest province in China, with a GDP growth average of 9 percent from 1978 to 1993.